WELCOME TO THE OFFICE OF INTERNATIONAL PROGRAMS

 KSU FACULTY: Are you looking for information on how to propose a faculty-led 2014 Study Abroad program?

-If so: Please visit the “Lead Students Abroad” page:
+If so: Please visit the “Faculty-Led Study Abroad Programs”

 The ATA airport shuttle van is available from Manhattan Regional Airport (MHK) to Kansas State University.